SpecFlowOSS/SpecFlowWiki/Available-Containers-&-Registrations.md

 ## Test Thread Container (parent Container is the Global Container)

 Captures services and state for executing the scenarios on a particular test thread.
-For parallel test execution, multiple test runner containers are created (one for each thread).
+For parallel test execution, multiple test runner containers are created, one for each thread.

 * ITestRunner
 * IContextManager